SlimeVR/SlimeVR-Docs-Site/src/server/imu-calibration.md

 #### With a hairdryer

 1. Place your tracker in a fridge or freezer for a short period of time (about 10 minutes) to cool it down to below 15°C.
-1. Get the tracker out and put it on a stable underground.
+1. Take the tracker out and put it on a stable surface like a table.
-   - Open the SlimeVR app -> Turn on developer mode -> In home at the bottom-right toggle more info, to see all details about your slime and it's temperature.
+   - Open the SlimeVR app -> Turn on developer mode -> One the home tab at the bottom-right, toggle "More info" to see all details about your Slime and it's temperature.
    - Turn it on and let it sit until it reaches operating temperatures naturally; Don't use a hairdryer yet!
 When you put your tracker closer to your computer you can reach a higher temperature quicker.
 1. Wait until your tracker's temperature levels out.
 Warm it up with your hairdryer to around 43°C, do not reach 45°C yet.
 1. Let it cool down naturally to operating temperature again.